Lutu-gl/AudioID-Retrieval/README.md

 - **Constellation Maps**: Generate time-frequency representations for efficient matching.
 - **Matching and Retrieval**: Perform query matching against a music database using different metrics.

+## **Features Milestone 2**
+- **Computing Fingerprint**: Generate fingerprints for the database and query audio files (hash-based approach) and finding the best target zone for our use case.
+- **Matching and Retrieval**: Perform query matching against the database using the fingerprints and evaluate the performance.
+- **Scaling up**: Evaluate the performance of the system with a larger database and query set.

 ## **Project Structure**